Tuesday, January 1, 2019

 Lewiston Interurban, Narcissus.

 1966 was the first year that the Seashore Trolley Museum hosted the Annual Convention for the Association of Railway Museums.
 The convention took place on October 22 & 23, 1966.
 The Museum had more than 75 vehicles in its collection in 1966.
-A then, recorded daily attendance of 783 riders on August 10, 1966.
+A recorded daily attendance of 783 riders on August 10, 1966.

 1966 brought a couple of North Shore cars to Seashore.
 Here is